CloudReactor/cloudreactor-procwrapper/README.md

 ### Embedded mode

 Embedded mode works for executing python code in the same process.
-You include this package in your python project's dependencies.
+You include the `proc_wrapper` package in your python project's dependencies.
 To run a task you want to be monitored:

     from typing import Any, Dict, Mapping

-    import proc_wrapper
     from proc_wrapper import ProcWrapper, ProcWrapperParams